 West joined Watsi on November 5th, 2014.
-Seven years ago, West joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Eight years ago, West joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 West's most recent donation traveled 8,500 miles to support Isabella, a child from Kenya, to fund clubfoot correction.

 West has funded healthcare for 58 patients in 10 countries.